 Why is Humidity Profiling important?

-Product passing through a thermal process interacts with the amount of moisture in the environment.
-This moisture often comes from the product itself and represents a delicate balance affecting finished product quality in many ways.
+Humidity in a thermal process interacts with the product.
+The moisture in the environment often comes from the product itself and represents a delicate balance affecting finished product quality in many ways.

-- The amount of moisture left in a pretzel can determine its shelf life.
+- The amount of moisture left in a product can determine its shelf life.

-- Reduced evaporation can keep the surface of a cookie moist, allowing it to stretch, preventing cracks.
+- Reduced evaporation can keep the surface of a product moist, allowing it to stretch, preventing cracks.

-Product throughput kg/hr (lb/hr) can also be affected by when and how much moisture builds in a process.
+Product throughput lb/hr (kg/hr) can also be affected by when and how much moisture builds in a process.
 Moisture laden environments reduce baking efficiency, thereby reducing product throughput.

 Analyzing the Results